Denis MacShane: Personal life

 From 1975 to 1981 MacShane had a relationship with broadcaster Carol Barnes.
 Their daughter, Clare Barnes, died in March 2004 after her parachute failed to open on her 200th skydiving jump in Australia.
-MacShane married Liliana Kłaptoć, originally from Poland, in 1983, but the relationship lasted only a few years.
 In 1987, he married Nathalie Pham, an interpreter of French-Vietnamese origin; they have a son and three daughters.
 They divorced in 2003.
 His relationship with writer Joan Smith ended in 2010 after seven years.
 In 2012, he began a relationship with the economist Vicky Pryce, who had been married to the former Energy Secretary Chris Huhne.
 In his spare time, he enjoys skiing and running.